yashLadha/ssh-tail/README.md

 It assumes that you have an unecrypted private key and present in your home folder inside an `.ssh` folder.

+To use ssh-tail you need to set and env variable while running the process `SSH_TAIL_CONFIG` which will pick the json config to use for the ssh session.

 ### Sinks
 Sinks are the interfaces which will be used to dump the data fetched from the ssh session running on the remote machine.
 These sinks can be local file system